pradyuman04/Restaurant-Management-System/README.md

 # Restaurant Management System

-Live News Application is provides you Live news using Free News API.
+Restaurant Management System Application is provides you Live news using Free News API.
 I had use Google news API and Restful API.
 I used Retrofit method call API.
 Live News Application was made using Kotlin Lanugage.

 The codebase focuses 👓 on following key things: